drduh/macOS-Security-and-Privacy-Guide/README.md

 > By default, dnscrypt-proxy runs on localhost (127.0.0.1), port 53, and under the "nobody" user using the dnscrypt.eu-dk DNSCrypt-enabled resolver.
 If you would like to change these settings, you will have to edit the plist file (e.g., --resolver-address, --provider-name, --provider-key, etc.)

 This can be accomplished by editing `/Library/LaunchDaemons/homebrew.mxcl.dnscrypt-proxy.plist`.

 You can run your own [dnscrypt server](https://github.com/Cofyc/dnscrypt-wrapper) from a trusted location or use one of many [public servers](https://github.com/jedisct1/dnscrypt-proxy/blob/master/dnscrypt-resolvers.csv) instead.

-Make sure it's working with `tcpdump` or Wireshark
+Confirm outgoing dns traffic is encrypted:

     $ sudo tcpdump -qtni en0
     IP 10.8.8.8.59636 > 77.66.84.233.443: UDP, length 512